She-Hulk (Lyra): Fictional character biography

 It is later revealed that Lyra only joined The Frightful Four in hopes of getting information on Jennifer's whereabouts.
 She finds her in stasis on an Intelligencia base.
 Lyra manages to free her, but both are attacked by Red She-Hulk.
 After a brief fight with her, they manage to convince her to fight alongside them to stop Intelligencia.
 Following the defeat of Intelligencia, Lyra begins traveling with her father, brother, Jennifer, Rick Jones, and Betty Ross.

-During the Fear Itself storyline, Lyra teams up with Namor, Loa, and Doctor Strange when Namor needs help reclaiming New Atlantis from Attuma, who was transformed into Nerkodd: Breaker of Oceans.
+During the Fear Itself storyline, Lyra works with Namor, Loa, and Doctor Strange to reclaim Atlantis from Attuma.
 The group is even assisted by Silver Surfer when he arrives to help.

-Following the Fear Itself storyline, Lyra is seen as part of the new class of students when the Avengers Academy moves to the former headquarters of the West Coast Avengers.
+Following Fear Itself, Lyra is seen as part of the new class of students when the Avengers Academy moves to the former headquarters of the West Coast Avengers.

 After her time at the Avengers Academy, Lyra later resurfaces on an environmental crusade against fracking operations by large corporations.
 The Hulk, now controlled by his Doc Green persona, ambushes Lyra and attempts to defeat her as part of his plan to rid the world of Gamma-powered superhumans.
-He plans to send her back to her original timeline, but the process is hijacked by Doc Green's A.I., Gammon, who instead traps Lyra in a hellish alternate dimension.
-Randall Jessup and Daman Veteri (two of Doc Green's assistants) eventually manage to track down Lyra, only to find that she has become the empress of the dimension she was banished to, subjugating the male population and even forcing some of them into her own royal harem of sex slaves.
+He plans to send her back to her original timeline, but the process is hijacked by Green's A.I., Gammon, who instead traps Lyra in a hellish alternate dimension.
+Randall Jessup and Daman Veteri (two of Green's assistants) track down Lyra, only to find that she has become the empress of the dimension she was banished to, subjugating the male population and even forcing some of them into her own royal harem of sex slaves.
 However, she formed a peaceful matriarchy like her home world and she would rather stay there than go back.
 The three are accidentally teleported back to Earth-616, and Veteri and Jessup agree to become Lyra's servants until they can find a way to get her back to her kingdom.

-Lyra is later shown to have indeed left the 616 and reunited with mother in Weirdworld, where the two have fun there.
+Lyra is later shown to have left Earth-616 and reunited with her mother in Weirdworld.

 Powers and abilities

-In a calm state, Lyra possesses vast superhuman strength, which she is able to enhance further through a meditative fighting-trance (that also greatly enhances her sensory perception of her surroundings), as well as superhuman stamina, durability, agility, and speed.